Join a network of students

 that spans the globe pursuing a common goal.

-When you choose Hybrid Learning at Unity College, you’re not just taking classes and pursuing your degree; you are joining a network of students that span the globe working towards a common goal.
+When you choose Hybrid Learning at Unity Environmental University, you’re not just taking classes and pursuing your degree; you are joining a network of students that span the globe working towards a common goal.

 Hybrid Student Life is as flexible as your learning options.
 Whether virtual or face to face, the team of leaders within Student Activities provide engaging, community-building opportunities for you at Unity all year long.

 Whether you are staying a while, have never set foot in Unity, Maine, or are coming and going as suits you – you can stay connected and share your success and adventures.

 When you’re off-campus, stay engaged with a calendar full of virtual events.
 One of the many things we’ve learned from our quick pivot to online learning during 2020 is that distance is not a barrier we can’t overcome – it’s a connection to making life-long relationships with others who are adventuring through this world together.